Arms Warrior PvP Rotation and Playstyle — Midnight Season 1

 Master and Commander and

-is lost at the end of the duration and can surprise kill you or your teammates.
+the health gained is lost at the end of the duration and can surprise kill you or your teammates.

-Good Bladestorm/Avatar usage
+Good Bladestorm/Avatar Usage

 Bladestorm and

-for their anti-CC components.
-Against Mages, Restoration
+they are just as valuable for their anti-CC components.
+Against Mage,

-damage.
-We advise learning the cooldowns of enemy roots so you get an idea of when you can use your
+We advise learning the cooldowns of enemy roots so you get an idea of when you can use your abilities for burst, and when you should use it to cleanse yourself.

-Similarly, Bladestorm makes you immune to all CC, and can be very effective at ruining
+Bladestorm makes you immune to all CC and can be

-the enemy's attempt to kill you with abilities such as
+very effective at ruining the enemy's attempt to kill you with abilities, such

-Kidney Shot if timed correctly.
-You
+Kidney Shot, if timed correctly.
+You have about a 0.25 sec grace

-have about a 0.25 sec grace period, where using
+period, where using

 Bladestorm after being hit with CC will